epfl-herus/demod/docs/source/quickstart/quickstart.rst

         initial_active_occupancy=activity_sim.get_occupancy(),
         initial_irradiance=climate_sim.get_irradiance()
     )
-    # No data was specifies, it will use a default dataset.
+    # No data was specified, it will use a default dataset.

 Now that we have intialized the three simulators, with different data